Sgoettschkes/dotfiles/README.md

 [@Sgoettschkes](https://twitter.com/Sgoettschkes] on dotfiles

 A collection of my dotfiles.
-Includes standard stuff like bash/git/vim and fancy stuff.
+Includes standard stuff like bash/git/tmux/vim and some fancy stuff like asunder/haskell.

 Should work anywhere.
-Started on Ubuntu 12.10, made better on Mint 15 and is currently in use on Debian Jessie.
+Started on Ubuntu 12.10, made better on Mint 15 and is currently in use on Debian Wheezy and Debian Jessie.